ARM-software/abi-aa/addenda32/addenda32.rst

-We expect a dot-ARM-dot-attributes section in a relocatable file will most typically contain one vendor subsection from the "aeabi" pseudo-vendor and possibly one from the generating tool chain (e.g. "ARM", "gnu", "WRS", etc).
+We expect a dot-ARM-dot-attributes section in a relocatable file will most typically contain one vendor subsection from the "aeabi" pseudo-vendor and possibly one from the generating toolchain (e.g. "ARM", "gnu", "WRS", etc).

 Formally, there are no constraints on the order or number of vendor subsections.
 A consumer can collect the public ("aeabi") attributes in a